-Unlike most other regional programmes which have retained the same titles for decades, like Look East, Look North, Midlands Today and so on, the South East's regional news has endured through several different identities.
+Unlike most other regional programmes which have retained the same titles for decades, like Look East, Look North, Midlands Today and so on, the regional news in London and the South East has endured through several different identities.
 Below are the programmes which covered the region in the past:

 TOWN AND AROUND (1 Jan 1959-3 Sep 1969)